ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r4.1-server-side-validation/README.md

 Let's look at some examples.

 ### Twitter API
-Let’s attempt to send a GET request to retrieve our mentions timeline.
+Let's attempt to send a GET request to retrieve our mentions timeline.
 ```
 https://api.twitter.com/1.1/statuses/mentions_timeline.json
 ```